viamrobotics/docs/docs/components/board/_index.md

 |`name`| string| Required | `name` of the I2C bus. |
 |`bus_select`| int | Required | The index of the I2C bus.
 Refer to your board's pinout diagram for I2C bus indexes and corresponding pin numbers. |

+{{% alert title="WIRING WITH I2C" color="tip" %}}

+Refer to your board's pinout diagram or data sheet for I2C bus indexes and corresponding chip select pin numbers, as well as SDA and SCL pin numbers.

+Refer to your peripheral device's data sheet for CS/SDA/SCL pin layouts.

+{{% /alert %}}
 <!-- Usually a number.
 Raspberry Pi recommends using bus `1`.
 See your board's data sheet for specifics on its I2C wiring. -->

 ## Control your board with Viam's client SDK libraries